Rose family (Rosaceae)

 Cultivation: The preference is partial sun, moist to mesic conditions, and rich loamy soil.
 In areas that are too sunny and dry, the fruit may not develop properly without adequate rain.
 The canes also fail to set fruit if there is too much shade.

-Faunal Associations: The nectar of the flowers attracts bees primarily, including honeybees, bumblebees, Mason bees, Leaf-Cutting bees (Megachile spp.), Cuckoo bees (Nomadine), Halictid bees, and Andrenid bees.
+Faunal Associations: The nectar of the flowers attracts bees primarily, including honeybees, bumblebees, mason bees (Osmia spp.), leaf-cutting bees (Megachile spp.), cuckoo bees (Nomada spp.), Halictid bees, and Andrenid bees.
 The short-tongued bees also collect pollen from the flowers.
 Less often, small butterflies and skippers may visit the flowers for nectar.
 Because raspberries are economically important, insects that feed on the foliage, stems, and fruit are fairly well known.
 Insects that chew on the foliage or suck sap include caterpillars of various moths, spider mites and flea beetles, and leafhoppers.
 Insects that bore through canes or roots include the caterpillars of some moths and grubs of various wood-boring beetles (see the Insect Table for a listing of these species).
 The fruit of both raspberries and blackberries is an important source of food for many upland gamebirds and songbirds (see Bird Table).
 Raccoons, fox squirrels, and chipmunks occasionally eat the fruit, while rabbits and deer browse on the foliage and stems.

 Comments: While the flowers of Black Raspberry are not very showy, the fruit has excellent flavor and is rather colorful.
 The prickly canes are unpleasant to walk through or mow around, although less so than many species of blackberries.
-While both raspberries and blackberries are members of the same genus, the drupes of raspberries detach cleanly and easily from their receptacles, while the drupes of blackberries do not.
+While both raspberries and blackberries are members of the same genus (Rubus spp.), the drupes of raspberries detach cleanly and easily from their receptacles, while the drupes of blackberries do not.
 Other native raspberries in Illinois produce drupes that are red at maturity, rather than black-purple.
-When drupes are unavailable for observation, Black Raspberry can be identified by the following features: 1) The white petals of the flowers are narrow, rather than broad and overlapping, 2) the compound leaves are usually trifoliate, rather than palmate with 5 or more leaflets, 3) the leaflets are white tomentose on their undersides, rather than some shade of green, and 4) young vegetative canes often have a white bloom that can be rubbed off (i.e., they are glaucous).
+When drupes are unavailable for observation, Black Raspberry can be identified by the following features: 1) the white petals of its flowers are narrow, rather than broad and overlapping, 2) its compound leaves are usually trifoliate, rather than palmate with 5 or more leaflets, 3) its leaflets are white-tomentose on their undersides, rather than some shade of green, and 4) young vegetative canes often have a white bloom that can be rubbed off (i.e., they are glaucous).